AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 ## Create a PI mapping

-PI mappings enable access to data stored on a PI Data Archive by service accounts assigned to a PI identity.
+PI mappings enable access to data stored on a Data Archive by service accounts assigned to a PI identity.
 PI mappings can be created for a PI identity, user, or group.
 Accounts assigned to a PI identity can read and transfer PI point data to OCS.
 For more information, see ["What are PI identities and mappings?"](https://docs.osisoft.com/bundle/pi-server/page/what-are-pi-identities-and-mappings_new.html).
 You can also edit mappings with the utility.

 **Note:** The user account used to launch the utility must have permissions to create mappings.